The Brief

 Klarna Replaced 700 Customer Service Agents With AI.
 Then It Hired Them Back.
 Both Decisions Were Right.

 Sebastian Siemiatkowski made the loudest AI-replaces-humans bet in fintech history — and then publicly reversed it.
-Founder-CEOs should study both moves, because neither was a mistake.
+Operators should study both moves, because neither was a mistake.

 Sebastian Siemiatkowski, Klarna · ~$2.5B (2024) · Financial services / buy-now-pay-later / fintech